 Disability discrimination in property

 The legal civil claim of discrimination comes from the Equality Act 2010 (‘the Act’).
-The Act replaces a variety of previous legislation relating to discrimination, including the Disability Discrimination Act 1995 (DDA).
+The Act replaces previous legislation relating to discrimination, including the Disability Discrimination Act 1995 (DDA).

-Although in some ways the Act has ironed out some complications that arose from the previous legislation, there are many complex aspects to it.
-It is absolutely essential to consult with the very specific wording of the Act whenever considering its provisions (particularly in relation to, for instance, the duty to make reasonable adjustments).
-This section attempts to simplify many of the detailed provisions as much as possible and practicable but nothing can replace reference to the Act itself.
+Although the Act has ironed out some complications that arose from the previous legislation, there are many complex aspects to the Act.
+It is essential to consult with the specific wording of the Act whenever considering its provisions (particularly in relation to, for instance, the duty to make reasonable adjustments).
+This section simplifies many of the detailed provisions as much as possible and practicable but it is essential to refer to the Act itself.